-One atheist proposed that we have a naturalistic explanation for why human beings believe in God.
+One atheist contended that we have a naturalistic explanation for why human beings believe in God.
 He explains that “We are of the opinion that religious [belief] in creator deities can be explained, fully secular, from an evolutionary standpoint.”
 He then rightly notes that this hasn’t been proven “conclusively” and admits that “there are hypotheses that do make a lot of sense.”
-His preferred hypothesis is the “hyperactive agency detection device.”
-(HADD)
+His preferred hypothesis is the “hyperactive agency detection device” (HADD).

-HADD, to put it simply, is the inclination for animals, including humans, to presume the purposeful intervention of an intelligent agent in situations that may or may not involve one.
+HADD is the inclination for animals, including humans, to presume the purposeful intervention of an intelligent agent in situations that may or may not involve one.
 Far from achieving any consensus, some have argued that belief in God, or creator gods, is an evolutionary by-product of agent detection.
-Though this may be true it is problematic as an argument in favour of atheism, namely that God does not exist.
+Although this may be true it is problematic as an argument in favour of atheism for two big reasons.

-Firstly, it is not the entire story.
+Firstly, the argument perhaps extends further that it should.
 As psychologists Kurt Gray and Daniel Wegner realize, it is possible that agent detection might be a “foundation for human belief in God” (1).
 However, the pair explain that to claim that this somehow constitutes the whole picture is unwarranted since “simple over attribution of agency cannot entirely account for the belief in God…” because the human ability to form a theory of mind and what they refer to as “existential theory of mind” are also required to “give us the basic cognitive capacity to conceive of God.”
 So, this atheist’s preferred hypothesis doesn’t take him to his conclusion.

-So even if we grant the atheist his conclusion that belief in a god is merely the evolutionary by-product of agent detection it still doesn’t follow that a god does not exist.
+Thus, even if one were to grant the atheist his conclusion that belief in a god is merely the evolutionary by-product of agent detection it still wouldn’t follow that a god does not exist.
 For an argument to be a persuasive one it has to have a conclusion that follows logically.
-However, even if we accept the HADD explanation for humanity’s belief in God it just does not follow that God doesn’t exist, and therefore the argument should be dismissed.
+However, even if we accept the HADD explanation for humanity’s belief in God it just does not follow that God doesn’t exist, and therefore the argument cannot be said to be successful.

 1. Gray, K. & Wegner, D. “Blaming God for Our Pain: Human Suffering and the Divine Mind” in Personality and Social Psychology Review 14 (1): 9–10.